hmrc/income-tax-mtd-changelog/README.md

 Create and Amend Other Capital Gains and Disposals:

-- Remove `nonStandardGains` object and all fields within it
+- Remove optional `nonStandardGains` object from the request body

 Retrieve Other Capital Gains and Disposals:

-- Remove `nonStandardGains` object and all fields within it
+- Remove optional `nonStandardGains` object from the response body

 ##### Changed